 At least that’s how the British saw it.
 The French also noticed the cornflowers (les bleuets).
 Bleuet was also the nickname given to the young soldiers who arrived after the start of the war in new blue uniforms.
 (The old uniforms, still worn at the start of the war but too flashy for a modern battlefield, had red pants.)
 Thus, President Hollande wore a cornflower on his lapel today as he laid a wreath at the Arc de Triomphe, site of France’s Tomb of the Unknown Soldier.

 * * *

-For general tourist information about touring WWI sites, museums and monuments in the department of Somme, see the official website of the Somme Tourist Development Agency.
+For general tourist information about touring WWI sites, museums and monuments in the department of Somme, see the official Somme tourist site.

 © 2013, Gary Lee Kraut